 Chances are your lender will use one of those two methods to determine how much weight to give your co-signers credit score when deciding to offer you a loan, how much the loan will be, and what your interest rate will be.
-If your lender employs the “weighted average method,” then we suggest not bothering with a co-signer, since their impact will likely be outweighed by the risks we discussed earlier.
+If your lender employs the “weighted average method,” we suggest not bothering with a co-signer since their impact will likely outweigh the risks we discussed earlier.

-Cosigning a loan is a risky venture.
-It has ruined more than a few friendships, and it shouldn’t be a surprise that many people have no interest getting involved with it.
-If you can’t find a cosigner, you might have better luck suggesting that your friend or family member just lend you the money themselves.
+Co-signing a loan is a risky venture.
+It has ruined more than a few friendships, and it shouldn’t be a surprise that many people have no interest in getting involved with it.
+If you can’t find a co-signer, you might have better luck suggesting that your friend or family member just lend you the money themselves.

 We hope this advice helps you decide whether or not to get a co-signer on your small business loan.